metio/terraform-provider-k8s/docs/data-sources/data_fluid_io_data_load_v1alpha1_manifest.md

 - `annotations` (Map of String) Annotations are annotations of pod specification
 - `labels` (Map of String) Labels are labels of pod specification

+<a id="nestedatt--spec--resources"></a>
+### Nested Schema for `spec.resources`

+Optional:

+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 <a id="nestedatt--spec--run_after"></a>